No. 2 Alabama roars back for 41-24 win over No. 3 Georgia

 A maskless Saban was yelling at a referee after an intentional grounding call in the second quarter.

-The Tide has won the last six meetings with Georgia, including a 3-0 record against Saban’s former defensive coordinator Kirby Smart.
+The Tide has won the last six meetings with Georgia, including a 3-0 record against Saban’s former defensive coordinator, Kirby Smart.
 The first two came in the January 2018 national championship game and the SEC championship game the following season.

+This was the first one that didn’t go down to the wire.
+Georgia’s defense allowed 564 yards.

+“Just frustrated we couldn’t get anything going in the second half, especially that opening drive,” Smart said.
+“I thought we were going to be able to run the ball and we stalled out and lost momentum after that point, especially after they hit the big long bomb to Waddle.”

 THE TAKEAWAY

 Alabama: The defense remains more generous than is standard in Tuscaloosa, but it did deliver some big plays.
 The offense just continues to roll along, and those receivers just appear unstoppable.
+Saban is now 22-0 against his former assistants.

 Georgia: Led 24-20 deep into the third quarter and gained a solid 410 yards.
 But the defense that had been so suffocating more than met its match.